3East Adolescent DBT Programs

 Some treatment services in the 3East DBT Outpatient Clinic are insurance-based and outpatient program staff are available to answer insurance-related questions.

-Blaise Aguirre, MD, Medical Director, 3East Continuum
+Blaise Aguirre, MD, The Michael Hollander, PhD, Endowed Director, 3East Continuum

 Dr. Aguirre is an expert in child, adolescent, and adult psychotherapy including dialectical behavior therapy (DBT) and medication evaluation and management.
 He is nationally and internationally recognized for his extensive work in the treatment of mood and personality disorders in adolescents.
 Dr. Aguirre is the author of several books and lectures regularly in Europe, Africa, and the Middle East on borderline personality disorder and DBT.